 - Physical health.

 Once someone is addicted to diazepam, it can be extremely difficult for them to stop their use without the assistance of a drug treatment program.
 If you’re struggling, you don’t have to do it on your own.
-Call today to learn about your options for recovery.
+Call for free at today to learn about your options for recovery.

 - Nearly 27,000 emergency department visits were related to diazepam in 2010.

 - Nearly 81,500 calls to poison control centers involved a benzodiazepine in 2010.

 In 2014, more than 7,900 people died of overdoses involving benzodiazepines like diazepam.4